pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library that simplifies the recording and playback of WebApi incoming requests and outgoing requests responses.
+An Asp.Net Core middleware library that simplifies the recording and playback of WebApi incoming requests and incoming responses from outgoing requests.
 Suitable for saving user interactions in production to be replayed in development.

-## Two usage scenarios
+## Three usage scenarios
-1. Record incoming Api requests and outgoing Api responses in order to reproduce for testing or troubleshooting.
+1. Record incoming Api requestsin order to reproduce for testing or troubleshooting.
 2. Fake Api responses in order to quickly design your rest api interface .
+3. Prepare your service proxy to record incoming responses from outgoing calls (to external systems or services).

 When the X-Playback-Mode header is set to Record the request is saved to a remote storage (remote blob or local file storage available for the moment) and then a X-Playback-Id reponse header is returned that should be used for replay.